 Lighting is a key factor in creating a successful image.
-Lighting determines not only brightness and darkness, but also tone, mood and the atmosphere.
-Therefore it is necessary to control and manipulate light correctly in order to get the best texture, vibrancy of colour and luminosity on your subjects.
-By distributing shadow and highlights accurately, you can create stylized professional looking photographs.
+Lighting determines not only brightness and darkness, but also tone, mood, and atmosphere.
+Therefore, it is necessary to control and manipulate light correctly in order to get the best texture, vibrancy of colour, and luminosity on your subjects.
+By distributing shadow and highlights accurately, you can create stylised professional-looking photographs.

 Adding a diffuser to your light source can reduce glare and harsh shadows and also diminishes blemishes on your subject.
-It gives your artificial light a softer more natural looking result.
-You can diffuse light numerous ways.
-Using soft boxes, umbrellas and sheer heatproof material work really well to achieve this result.
+It gives your artificial light a softer more natural-looking result.
+You can diffuse light in numerous ways.
+Using softboxes, umbrellas and sheer heatproof material work really well to achieve this result.

 Light can be manipulated to fall on a particular area of interest on your subject.
-This can be achieved through the use of diffusers and reflectors.
-Collapsible Reflectors shape sunlight or bounce flash light with on area you’d prefer to highlight.
-Spot lights can also be covered in light shapers that enable you to have more control over the direction the light will fall and how broad the light spans.
+This can be achieved through the use of diffusers and photography reflectors.
+Collapsible reflectors shape sunlight or bounce flash light with an area you’d prefer to highlight.
+Spotlights can also be covered in light shapers that enable you to have more control over the direction the light will fall and how broad the light spans.

-To learn more about light in photography, join Shaw Academy today!
+Want to learn more about light in photography?

 Join Shaw Academy's online Photography course today!